Things to do on Koh Tao

 On the water

-The water around the island is one of the most alluring aspects of Koh Tao, but it’s not just for divers and snorkellers.
+The water around the island is one of the most alluring aspects of Koh Tao, but it’s not just for divers and snorkelers.
 Even if you’re not keen to spend too much time actually in the water, there are a few other ways to get out on the water.

 Koh Nang Yuan

 Visiting the small island of Koh Nang Yuan, just 500 metres off the shore, is one of the best things to do on Koh Tao.
 Why just replace one island with another, you may wonder?
-Well, because Koh Nang Yuan is stunning in its on special way!
+Well, because Koh Nang Yuan is stunning in its own special way!

 The island is only small but is defined by two large mountains on either end, connected by a very narrow strip of sand.
-You can swim on either side of the side bank, you can hike up to an incredible viewpoint on top of one of the mountains, or you can just hang at the restaurant here.
+You can swim on either side of the side bank, you can hike up to an incredible viewpoint on top of one of the mountains, or you can just hang out at the restaurant here.

 Koh Nang Yuan

 Although it’s possible to organise longtail boat transportation independently (about 300 baht per person return), I would only recommend doing that if you want to spend a long time on the island.
-Otherwise take one of the tours that I’ll mention in the next section, because they all stop there for about an hour.
+Otherwise, take one of the tours that I’ll mention in the next section because they all stop there for about an hour.

 Koh Nang Yuan is only open to non-hotel visitors between 09:30 – 17:00 each day.

-There’s an entrance fee to the island of 250 baht for foreigners (120 baht for children) and 30 baht for Thais.
+There’s an entrance fee to the island of 100 baht (US$2.80) for foreigners and 30 baht (US$0.85) for Thais.

 Boat trip